Designing responsive pages

 A responsive – or mobile-friendly – web page adjusts its layout and appearance according to the size of the screen used to view it.
 Responsive behavior is becoming increasingly important because of the proliferation of mobile and handheld devices.
 Without responsive behavior, a page that displays well on a laptop might require excessive scrolling on a mobile phone.

-Wild Apricot's newest theme sets – Bookshelf, Firma, Homestead, Showcase, Skyline, Terra, Tinted Tiles, and Whiteboard – are fully responsive.
+Wild Apricot's newest theme sets – Bookshelf, Building Blocks, Firma, Homestead, Showcase, Skyline, Terra, Tinted Tiles, and Whiteboard – are fully responsive.
 Several older themes – Fiesta, Clean Lines, White Space, Dark Impact, and Treehouse – which were not initially responsive have been superseded by newer responsive versions.
 You can continue to use the non-responsive version of your current theme, or you can switch to the responsive version as you would switch to any other theme.
 However, if you do switch to the responsive version, you will not be able to switch back to the non-responsive version.

 Themes that are responsive will appear on the Themes screen with both desktop and mobile thumbnails.

 Sites that use responsive themes automatically adapt their contents to fit properly on different sized screens, including mobile devices.
 You can, however, disable the responsive behavior of these themes using theme overrides.